MicrosoftDocs/learn/learn-pr/quantum/solve-job-shop-scheduling-optimization-problem/includes/10-tune-parameters.md

 ### Adjusting the constraint weights

 As mentioned in the previous section, breaking a single constraint should incur a penalty roughly 5-10x higher than that of the worst valid solution.
-Assuming that breaking one constraint adds a value of $1$ to the cost function, we can set the remaining weights to:
+Assuming that breaking one constraint adds a value of $1$ to the cost function, you can set the remaining weights to:

 $$ \alpha = \beta = \gamma = 5 $$